How Far are the 12 Apostles from Melbourne?

 If you are planning your own trip to the 12 Apostles, follow these tips for a safe and enjoyable journey.

-- 1. Plan your day and set off early.
-Make sure you don’t spend too much time during the day exploring and arrive at the 12 Apostles after dark.
+1. Plan your day ahead of time and set off early.
+Stop and check out all the exciting stops along the way.
+Just make sure you give yourself enough time to explore so that you don’t arrive at the 12 Apostles after dark.

 Related article: How many of the 12 apostles are still standing?